Table of Contents

 Central and Eastern Siberian Tundra

-Kamchatka and the Russian Far East Tundra
+Kamchatka and Russian Far East Tundra

-The Kamchatka Peninsula and the Kuril Islands exhibit alpine tundra at higher elevations, while coastal lowlands may have Arctic tundra.
-Kamchatka is famous for its volcanic landscapes, which create unique thermal oases that support a higher diversity of plant species than typical tundra.
 The region is home to the Kamchatka brown bear, snow sheep, and the endangered Steller's sea eagle.
-The tundra of the Commander Islands (off Kamchatka) is a UNESCO Biosphere Reserve and serves as a refuge for seabirds and marine mammals.
+The tundra of the Commander Islands (off Kamchatka) is a UNESCO Biosphere Reserve, serving as a refuge for seabirds such as puffins and marine mammals including sea lions.
+These unique ecosystems are essential for conserving biodiversity in the Russian Far East.

-Common Features and Adaptations
+Common Features and Adaptations of Tundra Ecosystems

 Permafrost—ground that remains frozen for at least two consecutive years—underlies nearly all tundra regions.
-It acts as an impermeable barrier, preventing water drainage and creating a waterlogged landscape during the summer thaw.
-Permafrost depth can range from a few meters to over 1,500 meters in Siberia.
-Thawing permafrost releases potent greenhouse gases (methane and carbon dioxide), creating a positive feedback loop with climate change.
+It acts as an impermeable barrier, preventing drainage and creating waterlogged, often boggy landscapes during summer thaw.
+Permafrost depth varies widely, from just a meter in some areas to over 1,500 meters in Siberia.

 Short Growing Season and Low Productivity